The Ultimate Guide to Doing Business in South Korea

 - Their Company History and Process (during the first meeting)

 You will hear a full presentation on their company history and milestones.
 Prepare yours as well.

 Koreans are vague by Western standards, especially during the first meeting.
 They will not settle on numbers, dates and specifics.

 They will minimize the time spent on details and will mostly be feeling out the situation.

-Don’t expect them to present the information you need.
+Don’t expect to be presented with the information you need.
 Prepare specific questions for key info you need to know.

 Whereas in English, questions are answered first, then an explanation is provided.